Code-At-Uni/js-course-starter-pack/README.md

 We've chosen the MIT license which is simple and permissive.
 It's one of a fair few options.

-You can read more about software licenses here](https://choosealicense.com).
+You can read more about software [licenses here](https://choosealicense.com).